- Published: November 2020

 Orford’s scholarship combines the study of history and theory of international law with an engagement with central debates in social theory, history, economics and philosophy.
 Her major publications include International Authority and the Responsibility to Protect (Cambridge University Press 2011), Reading Humanitarian Intervention (Cambridge University Press 2003), The Oxford Handbook of the Theory of International Law (Oxford University Press 2016) (as co-editor), and Pensée Critique et Pratique du Droit International (Pedone 2020).

-The lecture held by Anne Orford has now been published as a book.
+The lecture held by Anne Orford is published as a book in the Annual T.M.C.
+Asser Lecture Series

 Download the full text of the Fifth Annual T.M.C.
 Asser Lecture below or order the printed version via email@example.com at EUR 10.00 excl. p&p.